PTSD Compensation Claim Lawyers | PTSD Payouts Australia

 WorkCover Lump Sum Permanent Impairment

 Note: There is no minimum WPI for a primary psychological injury to be eligible for a permanent impairment payout.
-As a general guide, you will receive $3,800 for each 1% impairment, with a maximum of approximately $361,000.

-What PTSD Compensation Claims Can I Make?
+Types of PTSD Compensation Claims

 PTSD Workers Compensation Claim

 According to Safe Work Australia, 6% of workers’ compensation claims are for a psychological disorder, including PTSD.
-Generally, Queensland employers are legally responsible for providing a safe and healthy workplace, but many workers suffer psychological damage every year due to workplace incidents.
+Generally, Queensland employers are legally responsible for providing a safe and healthy workplace, but workers still suffer psychological damage every year due to workplace incidents.
 You can develop psychological injuries in a range of circumstances, including:

 Note – Being stressed or anxious at work does not qualify as PTSD, but you could still have a legitimate workers’ comp claim.
-See more about workplace claims for mental illness here >

 Workers compensation claim icon